ynx0/website/src/features/plugins.md

 You can also choose to keep your app in the root (e.g. in a `src` folder) rather than inside `packages/app`.

-#### The `link:` protocol
+#### The `file:` protocol

-Yarn supports defining dependencies using the `link:` protocol to reference local directories as packages.
+Yarn supports defining dependencies using the `file:` protocol to reference local directories as packages.
 For example, you could set up a project structure like this:

 ```
 project